maitreytalware/Disaster-Response-Pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ## 5. Conclusion
-We have succesfully implemented a flash web app that classifies disaster messages.
+We have succesfully implemented a flask web app that classifies disaster messages.

 ## 6. Reference